Eastern Finland Wood Product Cluster (ITÄPUU)

 DEVELOPMENT OF A RADIAL-SURFACED HYBRID PANEL

-The project investigates an innovative hybrid cladding panel produced by combining a thin radially sawn plank with a thin normal plank manufactured using Nordic sawing practices.
-The aim is to determine the benefits of this product solution compared to existing wooden cladding panels, with a particular focus on deformations caused by moisture variations.
+The project investigated an innovative hybrid cladding panel produced by combining a thin radially sawn plank with a thin normal plank manufactured using Nordic sawing practices.
+The aim was to determine what benefits this product solution could offer compared to existing wooden cladding panels.
+The study mainly focused on deformations caused by moisture fluctuations.

-Prototype plan for the hybrid panels have been developed so far, that forms the basis for an initial moisture behavior test.
-This test will reveal the types of deformations that occur in the panels due to moisture fluctuations (e.g., warping, cupping, and edgewise distortion) and whether the panel solution offers significantly better weather resistance than existing options.
-Additionally, the manufacturability and cost competitiveness of the product solution can be assessed.
+Prototype designs of the hybrid panels were first developed, after which the panels were manufactured and subjected to preliminary moisture behavior testing.
+This made it possible to identify what kinds of deformations occurred in the panels due to changes in moisture (e.g. twisting, cupping, and bowing), and whether the panel solution exhibited significantly better weather resistance than existing alternatives.
+In addition, the manufacturability and cost competitiveness of the product solution were evaluated.

-The research utilizes the equipment and expertise of the industrial wood construction laboratory at Xamk in Savonlinna, along with the support of project partners.
+The research utilized the equipment and expertise of the industrial wood construction laboratory at Xamk in Savonlinna, along with the support of project partners.

 CASE STUDY 3: